Study Abroad Advisors FAQ

 Studio Arts College International is a directly accredited institutional member of the National Association of Schools of Art and Design (NASAD).

 SACI is affiliated with Bowling Green State University in Ohio, which is accredited by NASAD and by the North Central Association of Colleges and Secondary Schools.
 BGSU is also a member of the National Association of State Universities and Land Grant Colleges, the Midwest Association of Graduate Schools, the Council of Graduate Schools, and the Central States Universities, Inc.

-SACI is authorized by the Delaware Department of Education and NASAD to confer a Master of Fine Arts (MFA) in Studio Art degree with an emphasis in Painting or Drawing, a Master of Fine Arts (MFA) in Photography, a Master of Fine Arts (MFA) in Communication Design, a Summer Low-Residency Master of Fine Arts (MFA) in Studio Art, and a Master of Art (MA) in Art History.
+SACI is authorized by the Delaware Department of Education and NASAD to confer a Master of Fine Arts (MFA) in Communication Design, a Master of Fine Arts (MFA) in Photography, a Master of Fine Arts (MFA) in Studio Art, and a Master of Art (MA) in Art History.